 Every October through May, flu season rears its ugly head.
-While there are tried and true prevention methods you should take, like getting a flu shot and disinfecting shared surfaces, there are also ways to protect your health when it comes to your grocery list.
+While there are tried-and-true prevention methods, like getting a flu shot and disinfecting shared surfaces, you can also protect your health with your grocery list.

 Beat it with berries

-Both elderberry and acai berry are great immune boosters because they are loaded with antioxidants.
-In some early studies, the flu virus was even blocked by elderberry — an old folk remedy for the common cold.
+Both elderberry and acai berries are great immune boosters because they are loaded with antioxidants.
+In some early studies, the flu virus was even blocked by elderberry — a home remedy for the common cold.

-Needless to say, adding these berries to your diet is a great way to fight off the flu.
+Needless to say, adding these berries to your diet is a great way to fend off flu symptoms.
 You can put them in juice or smoothies, or even dry them out and throw them in your granola.

 Eat your veggies

-Low selenium levels can cause you to fall ill with severe versions of the flu, but mushrooms are your friend — they’ll rocket your selenium and vitamin B levels.
-Broccoli and spinach supply vitamin A and C, as well as fibers and folates, that help fend off the flu.
+Low selenium levels can lead to even more severe cases of the flu.
+But mushrooms are your friend — they’ll rocket your selenium and vitamin B levels.
+Broccoli and spinach supply vitamin A and C, as well as fibers and folates that help fend off the flu.

-Toss these veggies on a salad or chop them up for a soup, but eating them raw will benefit you the most.
+Toss these veggies on a salad or chop them up for a soup, but keep in mind eating them raw will benefit you the most.